joshbegley/nyt-latest/previous.md

 `The man, Alexander Stepnowsky, was arrested on Tuesday on the Lower East Side, almost a month after the episode.
 An N.Y.U. official said he was a student at the time of the event.`\
 https://www.nytimes.com/2026/06/03/nyregion/nyu-student-star-of-david.html

-**Deadly Iranian Attack Fills Kuwait Airport With Smoke and Flames**\
+**Deadly Attack Fills Kuwait Airport With Smoke and Flames**\
-`At least one person was killed and dozens were injured in an Iranian drone attack on Kuwait’s international airport on Wednesday.`\
+`At least one person was killed and dozens were injured in a drone attack on Kuwait’s international airport on Wednesday.`\
 https://www.nytimes.com/video/world/middleeast/100000010942279/iran-attack-kuwait-airport.html

 **John McClain, Who Helped Keep Michael Jackson’s Profits Flowing, Dies at 72**\